anordin95/a-conceptual-overview-of-asyncio/1-conceptual-overview-part-1.md

 for asynchronous behavior!

-Coroutines and coroutine functions were built into the Python language by building on top of the scaffoling of generators and generator functions.
+Coroutines and coroutine functions were built into the Python language by building on top of the scaffolding of generators and generator functions.
 Recall, a generator function is a function that yields, like this
 one: